HTUTKHANT/CP-3402/Week-6.md

 # Career/Employability/Learning Insights

 In later weeks, we need to communicate more and break down the flow of the system.
-Then, we can perfectly create the perfect for assessment-2.
+Then, we can perfectly create the perfect for assessment 2.